Advance voting locations open in Ontario as leaders fan out across the province

 The advance voting period will run until May 28, with venues open from 10 a.m. to 8 p.m.

-New Democrat Leader Andrea Horwath is set to visit northern Ontario today with a jobs announcement in Sault Ste.
-Marie before a planned afternoon visit with Indigenous leaders in Thunder Bay.
+New Democrat Leader Andrea Horwath was scheduled to visit northern Ontario today with a jobs announcement in Sault Ste.
+Marie before a planned afternoon visit with Indigenous leaders in Thunder Bay, but she will not be there as planned after testing positive for COVID-19 and will campaign virtually instead.

 Progressive Conservative Leader Doug Ford is scheduled to be in the Niagara Region with expected stops in Niagara-on-the-Lake and St. Catharines.